OKMDashboard

 Get the list of all "user news" saved by the user. |

-The "user saved" searches are executed periodically for getting news based on queries from the repository.
-More information at Working with the dashboard and Working with search views.
+The user-saved searches are executed periodically to get news based on queries from the repository.
+More information at Working with the dashboard and Working with search views. |

 Example: